-Most recently, we drafted and advised on the California Privacy Rights Act, a landmark consumer privacy measure, that will be voted on by Californians in November of 2020.
+Most recently, we drafted and advised on the California Privacy Rights Act, a landmark consumer privacy measure, that was approved by Californians in November 2020.

 In 2010, we drafted Proposition 25, which permits the State to pass its annual budget by a majority vote of each house of the Legislature, and we later defended the measure in court.

 In 2000, we drafted Proposition 34, which limits the amount of money an individual can contribute to candidates for the California State Legislature and statewide offices, expanded financial disclosure requirements, and placed limits on contributions by lobbyists.

 In 1998, we assisted in drafting Proposition 10, which established a comprehensive program to help children ages one through five.
 And in 2004, we drafted Proposition 71, which established the State’s stem cell research program.
 We defended both at the trial and appellate level against constitutional challenges.

 A partial list of statewide measures we drafted includes: